220.127.116.11 Effect of compensation on compensation affected payments

 Compensation affects most social security income support payments and it affects all payments that are defined in the legislation as a CAP.
-However, compensation does NOT affect payments such as, MOB, CA, or maternity allowance.
+However, compensation does NOT affect payments such as, MOB, or CA.

 Special provisions in Part 3.14 allow, in certain circumstances, for all or part of a compensation payment (lump sum or periodic payment) to be treated as if it had not been made or is not liable to be made.